16 people rescued from SeaWorld ride that was suspended over water

 SAN DIEGO — Sixteen people seated in five gondolas were rescued Monday night after being trapped on SeaWorld's Bayside Skyride over the Mission Bay for several hours.

-According to the San Diego Fire Department, among the passengers were an infant and a partially paralyzed passenger who recently suffered a stroke.
+According to the San Diego Fire Department, among the passengers were an infant and a partially paralyzed passenger who suffered a stroke last year.
+Firefighters worked for several hours to rescue those trapped above the frigid waters.

-Lifeguards were put in position in the water below the aerial tram to assist in the rescue.
+Lifeguards were also in position in the water below the aerial tram during the rescue.

 According to SeaWorld, each gondola is equipped with blankets, and they were in contact with passengers via intercom.
 Further, SeaWorld said they informed passengers of evacuation procedures.

-The San Diego Fire Department told KFMB high winds seem to have caused the aerial-tram problem.
+The San Diego Fire Department told News 8 high winds seem to have caused the aerial-tram problem.

-According to KFMB meteorologist Shawn Styles, water temperature in Mission Bay was around 58 to 59 degrees.
+According to News 8's meteorologist Shawn Styles, water temperature in Mission Bay Monday night was around 58 to 59 degrees.

 RESCUE OPERATION